How to Use Your Cleaners’ Phones to Improve Communication

-One problem you might run into when trying to implement a system like this is cleaners who either don’t have smart phones or aren’t comfortable using their personal phone for work purposes.
+One problem you might run into when trying to implement a system like this is cleaners who either don’t have smartphones or aren’t comfortable using their personal phones for work purposes.

 If they are resistant to using their personal phone at work, your best course of action is to explain that this system is being put in place to help and support them.

 Explain that when their manager has all the information in front of you about what went on at a location it ensures they are not blamed for things that are outside of their control.
 Likewise, if they need help with something or additional training you will be able to identify their needs and better support them.

 Show you Care and Build Trust

 To reduce the likelihood of cleaners abusing the use of their phones you’ll need to clearly communicate your expectations as well your commitments as their manager during training, and then again on a regular basis throughout their employment with your company.
 This should include: